-Ugh.
-Wondering what you're going to do with those ugly and annoying streaks on your belly (and everywhere else it seems!)?
-Find out how to prevent stretch marks and get rid of the ones you already have.
+Wondering what you're going to do with those annoying streaks on your belly?
+Find out what to do about your stretch marks here.

 What are stretch marks?

 Stretch marks are reddish, purple or pink (sometimes brown, depending on your skin tone) depressed streaks that can be found on your boobs, stomach, butt, hips and thighs — just to name a few places.
 Stretch marks are actually scars from your skin tearing as your body grows rapidly during pregnancy.

 You’ll see the streaks on your body as your pregnancy develops; the streaks look irregular in shape and usually appear in groups.

 There aren’t any tests for stretch marks since they’re pretty recognizable.

 Really common!
 A lot of pregnant women get them during the second half of their pregnancy.

 Your skin is expanding at such a rapid rate — particularly in the sixth and seventh months — which causes stretch marks.
 You’re more likely to get stretch marks if you’re carrying multiples or a big baby, or if you’ve gained weight especially quickly.
 Genetics also are a factor — if your mother or sister got stretch marks, you probably will too.

 How will stretch marks affect my baby?